 Wild turkeys that become accustomed to humans and human-associated foods, like bird seed, are likely to lose their fear of people and can cause damage or attempt to dominate people.
 Once bold behavior is established, it can be very difficult to change.
 Don’t hesitate to scare or threaten a bold, aggressive turkey with loud noises, swatting with a broom or water sprayed from a hose.
 A dog on a leash is also an effective deterrent.

 Turkeys that repeatedly challenge or attack people may ultimately have to be destroyed.
-Keep turkeys wild to avoid these consequences.
+To avoid these consequences, remember to remove all food sources and help keep turkeys wild.
 It is rarely an option to trap and relocate nuisance turkeys.

 Turkeys may respond aggressively to shiny objects and their own reflection.
 Since the stimulus to drive away the “intruder” is strong, and since the reflection does not disappear when the turkey confronts it, the bird will often continually display towards or attack the reflection until changing light conditions cause it to vanish.
 If a turkey is pecking at a shiny object, cover or disguise the object.